-He’s a fearless four-legged super sleuth who loves his work fighting crime in far north Queensland.
-Vader is an eight year old German Shepherd who has been involved in over 80 arrests in the past three years.
+Vader is a fearless four-legged super sleuth who loves fighting crime in far north Queensland.
+He’s an eight-year-old German Shepherd who’s been in over 80 arrests in the past three years.
 He’s top dog with the Queensland Police dog squad in Cairns.
 His most recent effort was last night, when he caught an alleged car thief near Mulgrave Road.

 In the line of duty, Vader has leapt into moving cars, rappelled down steep terrain and confronted potentially violent offenders.
 A lot of his work involves routine patrols – so it’s lucky Vader shares that canine love for a ride in the car.
 But no – he’s not allowed to put his head out the window.